educatedCaveman/educatedCaveman.github.io/documentation/systems/virtual/_posts/2022-06-04-qbittorrent.md

     - if the FW VPN fails while still allowing traffic (ExpressVPN - Amsterdam 1) the internet traffic is still encrypted.
   - additionally, the config has been bound to the tun0 interface. this, combined with the above, should mean there is never a leak again

-- the following services are also run on the container:
-  - Radarr (movies)
-  - Sonarr (TV)
-  - Lidarr (music)
-  - Bazarr (Subtitles)
-  - Jackett (indexer)
-  - they are all for automating downloads. makes it much easier. i should have done that YEARS ago.